 "In no way denying the uniqueness of the human condition, dhyana calls into question the absoluteness of the phenomenon of man in the universe."
 [37:47] (a further correlation to the anthropocentric view that AW has founding commentaries on).

-and higher seeing of visible-multiplicity (Ibid., p.143): - again relevant background correlates to AW's developed and developing cosmogony of Ontological Relativity and moreover, experiential philosophy.
+Further quotes were on AP's thinking on cosmology, parallel cosmos, and higher seeing of visible-multiplicity (Ibid., p.143): - again relevant background correlates to AW's developed and developing cosmogony of Ontological Relativity and moreover, experiential philosophy.

-VL : In AP's contexts: - dharmas as ultimate units of experience could appear only in dhyanic contemplation: "All conceivable phenomena (i.e. dharmas) can be conceived as dharmas only in contemplation, dhyana .. dharma.. by definition a dhyanic idea."
+Then VL : In AP's contexts: - dharmas as ultimate units of experience could appear only in dhyanic contemplation: "All conceivable phenomena (i.e. dharmas) can be conceived as dharmas only in contemplation, dhyana .. dharma.. by definition a dhyanic idea."
 VL phrased of AP's interlocution of two-truths: empirical truth and absolute truth, wholly being said able to be fathomed solely from the later perspective of dhyanas (and furthermore on this basis that fundamental true-nature of empirical reality is able to be illuminated within first relevant comprehensive, phenomenal, dimensions-of-consciousness. [-38:58]

 VL Conclusions: Buddhist contemplative theory being much more classified and highly developed than just abstract constructions ... the only way for our Western scholars to understand the meditating mind is to study [those] Buddhist theories."
 [41:16]